vanderheijden86/.emacs.d/README.md

 # .emacs.d
-Took this config https://github.com/kootenpv/emp, mingeld it with some of this https://github.com/hrs/dotfiles/tree/master/emacs.d and poured my own customizations on top of it.
+Took the [emacs config of kootenpv](https://github.com/kootenpv/emp) alongside some of [hrs's emacs config]( https://github.com/hrs/dotfiles/tree/master/emacs.d) and poured my own customizations on top of this.